natalie-kate/pocket-bookcase/README.md

 ### Acknowledgements

--   Code institute.
+-   Code Institute and Tim Nelson for task manager walk through project.
+Used the videos a fair bit to get me started.
--   My mentor Spencer Barriball
+-   My mentor Spencer Barriball for his time and feedback.
 -   My mini feb 2021 team on slack for their feedback and support.
 -   The slack community.
 -   My partner for taking the lions share of raising our baby and the cooking so that I can study.